-What is Inpatient Drug Rehab for Washington State?
+Inpatient Alcohol and Drug Rehab in Washington State

-Free by the Sea provides residential treatment for individuals working towards recovery from alcohol and drug addiction.
-Our residential treatment for addiction is designed to provide a safe and structured living facility.
+Free by the Sea provides residential treatment for individuals working toward recovery from alcohol and drug addiction.
+Our residential addiction treatment center is designed to provide a safe and structured living facility.

-Individuals who choose inpatient drug or alcohol rehab have a lower chance of relapse than those in other treatment programs.
+Individuals who choose inpatient drug rehab in Washington state have a lower chance of relapse than those in other treatment programs.
 This is due to the heavily structured, intense environment that residential treatment offers.

 How Does Inpatient Treatment Differ from Outpatient Treatment?

-An outpatient treatment program is where a person attends treatment and therapy at the facility outside of their normal day to day activities.
-In this type of treatment, people can still go to work and attend to family responsibilities.
+Individuals in an outpatient treatment program attend treatment and therapy at the facility outside of their typical day-to-day activities.
+In this type of treatment, people can still go to work and tend to family responsibilities.
 They are also able to sleep in their own homes at the end of the day.

 Outpatient treatment is not recommended for people that suffer from extreme addictions.
-However, outpatient treatment is still a very viable option for those that cannot remove themselves from their daily lives.
-If you are not sure what type of treatment bests suits you, you should discuss your options with one of our addiction treatment specialists.
+However, outpatient treatment is still a viable option for those who cannot remove themselves from their daily lives.
+If you are not sure which type of treatment best suits you, you should discuss your options with one of our addiction treatment specialists.

 What to Expect When You Arrive

-New clients will first meet with our intake and admissions specialist to ensure they feel safe and comfortable in their new surroundings.
-Clients will also undergo a thorough assessment with a certified substance use disorder professional.
+Clients who are new to our residential program will first meet with our intake and admissions specialist to ensure they feel safe and comfortable in their new surroundings.
+Individuals will also undergo a thorough assessment with a certified substance use disorder treatment professional.
 The evaluation provides the insight required to develop a unique and effective treatment program tailored to the client’s individual needs.
 It covers the patient background and personal history, addictions and patterns of use, and family or other issues pertinent to the client.
 This evaluation will also include medical history and background.

-Here at our inpatient drug rehab for Washington State, your plan of treatment and action depends on your specific needs, and we are here to make sure your particular treatment is tailored to you.
+Here at our inpatient drug rehab in Washington State, your treatment plan depends on your specific needs.
+We are here to make sure your particular treatment is tailored to you.
 You can expect it to be different for everyone.
 Our psychiatric professionals and medical professionals are knowledgeable and can address any of your questions or concerns.
 You can expect to have the care that you need during your stay with us.

-- Cognitive Behavioral Therapy – a psychological therapy treatment that proves to be impressive and efficient in a wide range of mental health disorders including addiction.
+- Cognitive Behavioral Therapy – a psychological therapy treatment plan proves to be impressive and efficient in a wide range of mental health disorders, including addiction

-- Grief Counseling – grief comes in many forms from a lost loved one or a broken marriage, and this type of counseling can help.
-We help someone who is grieving move through the proper stages of grief.
+- Grief Counseling – Grief comes in many forms from a lost loved one or a broken marriage, and this type of counseling can help.
+We assist grieving individuals as they move through the proper stages of grief

-- Trauma counseling – traumatic experiences can help lead someone to substance abuse.
+- Trauma counseling – traumatic experiences can help lead to the development of substance use disorders

-- Anger Management – this counseling helps to express oneself safely.
+- Anger Management – helps individuals to express themselves safely

-- Building Life Skills – learning how to cope with day to day life and difficult obstacles.
+- Building Life Skills – learning how to cope with day-to-day life and challenging obstacles

-- Shame and Resilience Discussions– this therapy help with bouts of shame.
+- Shame and Resilience Discussions– this therapy helps with bouts of shame

-In addition to educational groups, we offer process group therapy where clients will have an opportunity to increase insight into the addiction and recovery process along with developing interpersonal skills and connection to others in recovery.
-Additionally, clients will be exposed to recreational activities as part of the recovery process.
+In addition to educational groups, we offer process group therapy where clients have an opportunity to increase insight into the addiction and recovery process.
+Through this process, our clients develop interpersonal skills and connections with others in recovery.
+Additionally, clients are exposed to recreational activities as part of the recovery process.

 Group Therapy in Residential Treatment